robaho/httpserver/README.md

 TODO: sending hpack headers does not use huffman encoding or dynamic table management. see the following paper https://www.mew.org/~kazu/doc/paper/hpack-2017.pdf for optimizing the implementation further.

 The most expensive operations involve converting strings to URI instances.
-Unfortunately, since using URI is part of the server specification little can be done in this regard.
+Unfortunately, since using URI is part of the [HttpExchange API](https://docs.oracle.com/en/java/javase/11/docs/api/jdk.httpserver/com/sun/net/httpserver/HttpExchange.html#getRequestURI())  little can be done in this regard.
-It could be instantiated lazily, but almost all handlers need access to elements.
+It could be instantiated lazily, but almost all handlers need access to the URI components (e.g. path, query, etc.)

 The standard JDK Headers implementation normalizes all headers by ensuring the first character is a capital letter, and the rest lowercase.
 A better solution would be to use all lowercase to match http2, so less conversions would be required.
 The scheme is also more complex than needs to be.
 So, Handler code should be written using the same scheme: